emu-russia/breaks/BreakingNESWiki_DeepL/6502/predecode.md

 ![predecode_tran](/BreakingNESWiki/imgstore/6502/predecode_tran.jpg)

-The operation code received from the external data bus (D0...D7) is stored on the PREDECODE latch (PD) during PHI2 (in inverted form), after which the precoding logic immediately determines the instruction class (the circuit is combinatorial).
+The operation code received from the external data bus (D0...D7) is first stored on the transparent DLatch and then during PHI2 on the PREDECODE (PD) latch (in inverted form), after which the precoding logic immediately determines the instruction class (the circuit is combinatorial).

 The output `/TWOCYCLE` is used by a short cycle counter.
 The output `/IMPLIED` is used by the PC increment logic.